sht-cs133/test-repository-CrazyRundong/README.md

 # Test Repository

-Wellcome to the CS133 course!
+Welcome to the CS133 course!
 We build this repository for testing GitHub classroom and Travis-CI.